Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: Methodology and measurements

 To improve metallicity measurements of high-redshift galaxies, many strong-line calibrations use high-ionization galaxies in the local universe as high-redshift analogs, and establish empirical relations that represent the ionization conditions for high-redshift galaxies (\citealt{Bian_18}, hereafter, \citetalias{Bian_18}, \citealt{Izotov_19}, hereafter, \citetalias{Izotov_19}, \citealt{Nakajima_22}, hereafter, \citetalias{Nakajima_22}, \citealt{Curti_20}, hereafter, \citetalias{Curti_20}).
 However, these local analogs may not fully represent the ionization conditions of high-redshift galaxies. \citet{Kewley_13} found a significant evolution of emission line ratios toward higher excitation at high-redshift, which is also confirmed by recent JWST observations \citep{Shapley_23}.
 Thus, more reliable metallicity diagnostics are needed to improve the accuracy of metallicity measurements.

 For our galaxy sample, we adopt the two most recent metallicity diagnostics (\citealt{Sanders_24}, hereafter, \citetalias{Sanders_24}, and \citealt{Chakraborty_24}, hereafter, \citetalias{Chakraborty_24}).
 Unlike calibrations that rely on local analogs of high-redshift galaxies (e.g., \citetalias{Bian_18, Nakajima_22, Curti_20}), these diagnostics are derived directly from high-redshift galaxies observed with JWST/NIRSpec.
 Specifically, they are based on a sample of galaxies at redshifts $z = 2-9$ with detected $\OIII_{4363}$, allowing for metallicity estimates using the direct $T_e$ method.
 This approach provides a more precise characterization of high-redshift galaxy properties, reducing potential biases introduced by local analog calibrations.
 However, a limitation of the $\OIII/\Hb$ (R3) diagnostic is that it produces a double-branched solution for a given line ratio.
-Since $\OII_{3727}$ falls outside the spectral coverage of the F356W grism, we adopt the lower branch solution with $12+\log(\rm O/H)\lesssim7.9$.
+Since $\OII_{3727}$ falls outside the spectral coverage of the F356W grism, we adopt the low-metallicity solution with $12+\log(\rm O/H)\lesssim7.9$.
 This assumption is supported by the fact that most galaxies with similar stellar masses at comparable redshifts ($z\geq6-7$) have been confirmed as metal-poor using the $T_e$ method \citep{Sanders_24,Curti_23,Nakajima_23,Trump_23,Jones_23,Chakraborty_24}.

-\section{The Metallicities and Mass-Metallicity Relation}
+\section{The metallicities and mass-metallicity relation}

-\subsection{Direct $T_e$ Metallicity and Empirical Calibrations}
+\subsection{Direct $T_e$ metallicity and empirical calibrations}

-In Fig. \ref{fig:spec_stack}, we are able to detect $\OIII_{4363}$ and \Hg\ for median stacked spectra of sample galaxies at $z>6.25$, and we are able to estimate the metallicity using $T_e$ method.
-We measure the Balmer ratio $\Hg/\Hb= 0.44\pm0.04$, consistent with recent study in EIGER field \citep{Matthee_23}.
-Assuming SMC dust curve, we estimate the dust attenuation as $A_V=0.38^{+0.54}_{-0.38}$, suggesting moderate dust in our sample, albeit with considerable uncertainties.
+In Fig. \ref{fig:spec_stack}, we can detect $\OIII_{4363}$ and \Hg\ for median stacked spectra of sample galaxies at $z>6.25$, and we can estimate the metallicity using the $T_e$ method.
+We measure the Balmer ratio $\Hg/\Hb= 0.44\pm0.04$, consistent with a recent study in the EIGER field \citep{Matthee_23}.
+Assuming the SMC dust curve, we estimate the dust attenuation as $A_V=0.38^{+0.54}_{-0.38}$, suggesting moderate dust in our sample, albeit with considerable uncertainties.

 Following \citet{Trump_23}, we measure the \OIII\ ratio with dust attenuation corrected as follows: